Russian Federation

 Although Article 122 does not specify what type of conduct is criminalised, case law demonstrates that its application is broad and is not limited to sexual activity.
 For instance, in a 2019 case a woman living with HIV was charged after giving a blood donation without disclosing her status.
 The outcome of the case is not known (see our report, Bad Blood, for a global analysis of the criminalisation of blood donations).
 In another case in June 2020, prosecutors charged a woman accused of breastfeeding her newborn child in a St Petersburg maternity hospital, although these were dropped after an expert psychologist confirmed that the woman had been in denial about having HIV.

 Although the input of the alleged victim is not required for prosecution, in at least one case a request by a sexual partner to drop criminal charges against an accused has been successful.
-In this case reported in May 2023, a man living with HIV allegedly failed to disclose his status or use any protection during a relationship with a woman.
-Police brought charges against the man – presumably following complaint by the partner – but these were ultimately dropped after the partner, who later tested negative for HIV, filed a petition to the court following reconciliation.
-As the report of this case is limited, it is not clear whether other facts may have contributed to these charges being dropped or whether the partner’s desire not to prosecute was decisive.
+In cases reported in May 2023 and in June 2024, criminal charges were dropped following formal mediation between the partner living with HIV and the person allegedly ‘exposed’ to HIV.
+As the reports of these cases are limited, it is not clear whether other facts may have contributed to these charges being dropped or whether the partner’s desire not to prosecute was decisive.

 Federal agencies have also exercised their power to override investigative decisions by regional authorities in at least one HIV case.
 In this case in July 2023, the Investigative Committee of Russia instructed the Investigative Committee of the Republic of Tatarstan to review an alleged case of HIV transmission in the Republic.
 The case had previously been dropped due to lack of evidence, however following the claimant’s appeal to the federal committee, the case was reopened.